How To Select The Best Shades For Your Home

 So for the roller shades we’ve been talking about today, we’re gonna put a lifetime warranty on your shades.

-Our rechargeable motorization is going to have a 5 year warranty at this point, which is a bulk of what we do for motorization.
-The motors life expectancy is 10-15 years, so just because our warranty doesn’t expand beyond 5 years, doesn’t mean you’re going to have to purchase a new motor every six years.
+Our rechargeable motorization is going to have a 5-year warranty at this point, which is a bulk of what we do for motorization.
+The motor life expectancy is 10-15 years, so just because our warranty doesn’t expand beyond 5 years, doesn’t mean you’re going to have to purchase a new motor every six years.

-But the key is, that warranties doesn’t really matter.
-What matters is buying a product from a company that doesn’t want to give you a problem to where you’re having to exercise your rights in that warranty.
+But the key is, that warranties don’t matter.
+What matters is buying a product from a company that doesn’t want to give you a problem to where you have to exercise your rights in that warranty.
 I don’t want to put you on my speed dial.
 I don’t want to have you call me for problems.
-So my selfish ambition as a business owner is to put product out there in the world to minimize those phone calls.
+So my selfish ambition as a business owner is to put a product out there in the world to minimize those phone calls.

 What do I have to consider before buying shades in Bonita Springs?

-One of the things that you need to keep into consideration when thinking about your shades or window fashions in general is that most people in southwest Florida do live in an HOA.
+One of the things that you need to keep into consideration when thinking about your shades or window fashions, in general, is that most people in southwest Florida do live in an HOA.
 This will many times restrict you on the exterior colors.
-At SunCoast Blinds we have a little trick where we can make all our shades white to the outside, no matter what color they are on the inside.
+At SunCoast Blinds we have a little trick where we can make all our shades white on the outside, no matter what color they are on the inside.
 So you can conform to those HOA rules and regulations.